 I was privileged to attend Food Processing’s Food Leaders Summit 2015 in April in Chicago.
-While the niche of our Global Food Forums’ events generally focus on hands-on technical information for bench to mid-level technical staffs involved in the development of protein-enhanced, clean label or value-added/cost managed formulas, this event provided insights that explored the frontiers of food innovation.
+This event provided inspiring insights & visions for the future conference, but it also explored the frontiers of food innovation.
 Speakers provided rare but important insights into factors impacting the future.

 While there appears to be a plethora of conferences on innovation this day, the uniqueness of this event was exemplified by its Keynote speaker, Vance Crowe, Director of Millennial Engagement, Monsanto, who spoke on “Facing the Restless Generation” Finding what it Takes to Connect with Millennials.”
 Wow, whether you agree with that company’s tactics or not, being able to actually listen to what some would consider “the dark side,” was an unusual opportunity and perhaps innovative in itself!